MikroElektronika/mikrosdk_click_v2/clicks/leddriver9/details.md

 ## Example Description

-> This app demonstrates the configuration and control of the LED Driver 9 click board resulting in a nice breathing effect.
+> This app demonstrates the configuration and control of the LED Driver 9 Click board resulting in a nice breathing effect.

 **The demo application is composed of two sections :**

 ### Application Init

-> The initialization configures the UART LOG and I2C drivers and adjusts the Led Driver 9 click general register settings.
+> The initialization configures the UART LOG and I2C drivers and adjusts the Led Driver 9 Click general register settings.

 ```c